susheel/synapse-mcp/DEVELOPMENT.md

 3.  **Set OAuth2 Secrets**:

-    For the server to authenticate with Synapse via OAuth2, provide it with a client ID, a client secret, and the correct redirect URI.
+    For the server to authenticate with Synapse via OAuth2 using FastMCP's OAuth proxy, provide it with a client ID, a client secret, and the correct redirect URI.

     Run the following commands, replacing the placeholder values with your actual credentials:
     ```bash